wogoodwael/styled_drop_down/README.md

 - Customizable dropdown menu height and positioning
 - RTL and LTR text direction support
 - Overlay-based dropdown that doesn't interfere with other UI elements
+- Validation to ensure the selected value is present in the items list.
+- Support for custom error messages when a required selection is not made.
+- ItemBuilder support for custom dropdown item rendering.
+- Selected item by the full row not only button

 ## Installation